pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 >
 > The `cluster_name` of each cluster must be unique.

-When you finish modification, execute `terraform init` and `terraform apply` to create the TiDB cluster.
+When you finish the modification, execute `terraform init` and `terraform apply` to create the nodes pool for the TiDB cluster.

 Finally, [deploy TiDB cluster and monitor](#deploy-tidb-cluster-and-monitor).